NSideas/fairport/MODULES.md

 ## Quick Links

 Quick Links refer to site content related to the current page.
 There are three types of Quick Links: **Page**, **News Article** and **Media Attachment**.
 They are located after the main content and before the footer.
-Quick Links are categorized based on the content they link to.
+Quick Links are categorized based on the content to which they link.
 The category affects the class name, which dictates the icon above the text.
-For example, if you are linking to a page, the **Category** would be "Page" and the class name would be `quick-link--page`.
-If you are linking to a news article, the **Category** would be the category of the article and the class name would be `quick-link--perspectives`.
+For example, if you are linking to a page, the category would be "Page" and the class name would be `quick-link--page`.
+If you are linking to a news article, the category would be the category of the article and the class name would be `quick-link--{News_Article -> Category}`.

 #### Fields
 * **Type** – *select*